Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Introduction

 \section{Introduction}

 The solution of interacting quantum field theories generally poses great challenges even with modern numerical techniques and computational facilities.
-The problem lies in the fact that the interesting theories that correspond to real-world physics like quantum chromodynamics \cite{1}, are nonlinear, containing complex self-interactions, and are generally very hard to grasp in an analytical fashion, e.g., by using perturbation theory \cite{2}.
-In these cases one has to rely on numerical techniques, such as lattice methods \cite{3}, to solve the underlying field equations and to be able to give predictions for, e.g., particle masses \cite{4}, phase transitions \cite{5}, decay constants \cite{6}, potentials \cite{7}, etc. In many cases lattice methods are able to give very good results, however it generally takes a very long time (days, weeks, or even months) on supercomputers with modern GPUs to achieve satisfying statistics \cite{8}.
-Another problem of lattice methods is the inability to simulate systems at finite densities due to the so-called sign problem \cite{9}.
-There are several attempts to solve this problem \cite{10,11,12}, each having some success describing specific systems, but a fully satisfying description of finite density quantum chromodynamics is still missing.
-These issues make it necessary to work out alternate approaches that are capable of at least speeding up the calculations, but ultimately we would need an approach that is able to describe any nonlinear system efficiently even at finite densities.
-One interesting approach could be the application of neural networks and machine learning techniques \cite{13,14} to approximate the corresponding path integrals \cite{15}.
-In \cite{16} the Euclidean path integral formulation of quantum mechanics has been approximated by a multilayer perceptron-type neural network construction, where the nonlinear part of the action has been approximated by a sum of radial basis-type kernels, making the overall path integral analytically solvable.
-The generality of the method made it possible to approximate the solutions of path integrals that contain imaginary parts in the corresponding action, which is a first step in describing finite density systems in quantum field theories.
-In this work, the method described in \cite{16} is extended to be able to describe quantum field theories as well at arbitrary space-time dimensions and is applied to the 1+1 dimensional interacting scalar field theory with a quartic self-interaction that can be used to study spontaneous symmetry breaking, phase transitions, and critical phenomena \cite{17}.
+The problem lies in the fact that the interesting theories that correspond to real-world physics, like quantum chromodynamics \cite{1}, are nonlinear, containing complex self-interactions, and are generally very hard to grasp in an analytical fashion \cite{2}.
+In these cases one has to rely on numerical techniques, such as lattice methods \cite{3}, to solve the underlying field equations and to be able to give predictions for, e.g., particle masses \cite{4}, phase transitions \cite{5}, decay constants \cite{6}, potentials \cite{7}, etc. In many cases lattice methods are able to give very good results, however it generally takes a very long time (days, weeks, or even months) on supercomputers with direct GPU acceleration, parallelization, and specific hardware to achieve satisfying statistics \cite{8}.

-In this approach the path integral that describes the system is discretized as it is usually done in lattice methods, however here the nonlinear terms are approximated by radial basis function (RBF) neural networks \cite{20} at each lattice site, which ultimately results in a generally very large sum of quadratic systems, each having a closed-form solution.
-By using specific choices for the applied radial basis functions and its parameters, the obtained large sum of quadratic subsystems can be approximated by a much smaller but still quadratic system in momentum space that can be easily calculated even without using dedicated hardware or fast GPUs.
-From the momentum space expressions for the partition function, the observables, e.g., correlation functions, vacuum expectation values, and higher-order moments, can be easily calculated by closed-form solutions in seconds, even for large systems.